dubersfeld/jarvis-step/README.md

 # jarvis-step
-Java based step-by-step demonstration of the Jarvis Step algorithm applied to build the convex hull of a points distribution
+I present here a Java based step-by-step demonstration of the Jarvis Step algorithm applied to build the convex hull of a points distribution.

-I present here a Java based demonstration of the Jarvis March algorithm that is used to find the convex hull of a random points distribution.
+Only a recent Maven version is required to run this application (I used 3.6.0).

 Javascript is used for display and initialization only.
 Here are the implementation details: